The Ultimate Chimneys for Victorian Era Center Draft Lamps

 Special Order Lamp Chimneys

 Victorian "white light" lamps are a wonder to behold, producing a beautiful white reading light while consuming little fuel.
 For decades, though, wicks and the proper chimneys were impossible to find.
-I have had terrific wicks made in England to the precise dimensions required by the finest wick maker in the world, Hattersley.
+I have terrific wicks made in England to the precise dimensions required by the finest wick maker in the world, Hattersley.
 I now have excellent chimneys of the correct dimensions made from tempered borosilicate glass for these wonderful rare lamps.
 Super smooth and strong Pyrex chimneys!

-Original chimneys of the proper original design can be almost impossible to find, and when found are extremely expensive and often very fragile.
 The actual shape of a chimney directs the flow of air and flame around the flame spreader in such a way as to create the most flicker free light possible.
 Modern replacement chimneys appear to be made from molds designed for duplex lamps - not a center draft lamp, and certainly not the precise center draft lamps listed below.
 The height, width and shape of the bulge was very carefully crafted by the original designers to mold the flame into the desired shape and burn odor-free.
-My chimneys were designed to put the top of the flame spreader inside the base of the bulge where it should be to produce a full curl flame.
+Emil Wild patented his chimney design on August 19, 1884.
+Concurrently, experimental work by Mr. P. Bayle on chimney combustion principles influenced many subsequent chimney designs as his work was published in the Scientific American Supplement No. 458 on October 11, 1884.
+My chimneys were designed to put the top of the flame spreader inside the base of the bulge where it should be, with the properly designed bulge and upper cylinder to produce a strong draft for complete combustion, resulting in a clean, "white light" flame with no increase in fuel consumption.
+It is costly to have chimneys made which adhere to the precise dimensions required for perfect combustion, but the results are well worth the effort.

-These chimneys are made in the USA from borosilicate glass, thick, defect free, and can take the heat generated by these "white light" lamps without breaking.
+My chimneys are made in the USA from borosilicate glass, thick, defect free, and can take the heat generated by these "white light" lamps without breaking.

 • Borosilicate glass is a type of glass (Pyrex) with the main glass-forming constituents silica and boron oxide.
-Borosilicate glasses are known for having very low coefficients of thermal expansion (~5 Χ 10−6 /°C at 20°C), making them resistant to thermal shock, more so than any other common glass. http://en.wikipedia.org/wiki/Borosilicate_glass
+Borosilicate glasses are known for having very low coefficients of thermal expansion (~5 × 10−6 /°C at 20°C), making them resistant to thermal shock, more so than any other common glass. http://en.wikipedia.org/wiki/Borosilicate_glass

 Rare original chimneys were duplicated in shape to ensure the designed characteristics were retained.
 The craftsmanship of these new chimneys is evident in the photo above, showing the polished top edge.
 Alex Muzyka, Dick Stauffer and I have tested these chimneys on many lamps.

 Please measure the distance between the chimney fingers before ordering.
+I cannot be responsible for incorrect measurements.
+(Click above to see directions.)

 Student Lamp Sans Rival Chimney for 1 7/8" fitter student lamps, click here